cropsinsilico/cis-girder-plugin/README.md

 This plugin was developed using the Labs Workbench: https://www.workbench.nationaldataservice.org

 # Usage
-To use this plugin, simply load it into your Girder instance/image, login as an administratorm and navigate to the "Plugins" page
+To use this plugin, simply load it into your Girder instance/image, login as an administrator and navigate to the "Plugins" page

 From here, you should see the new plugin listed and be offered an option to enable it.